Associate Professor, School of Geographical Sciences and Urban Planning, Arizona State University

 Ali Shamshiripour is a PhD Candidate and Research Assistant at the University of Illinois at Chicago.
 With a major focus on planning towards the resident-centric Smart Cities, his research covers multiple dimensions of sustainability, resiliency, safety, and the emergence of new transportation technologies .
 His research incorporates travel behavior theories, econometrics and machine learning approaches, as well as agent-based travel behavior modeling and micro-simulation.

-Graduate Student, Watts College of Public Service and Community Solutions, Arizona State University
+Masters Student, Watts College of Public Service and Community Solutions, Arizona State University

 Laura Mirtich is studying environmental policy at Arizona State University and has been working as a student researcher for the School of Geographical Sciences and Urban Planning since 2019.
 Her interests lie in sustainable transportation systems and policies which encourage low-carbon travel.
 Her work for the COVID Future project has focused on the stability of attitudes over time, the changing status of remote work during the pandemic, and the future of the restaurant industry.